-In fall 2023, AUB welcomed the first cohort of 53 students to the American University of Beirut - Mediterraneo (AUB Mediterraneo) in Pafos, Cyprus, AUB's first twin campus outside Lebanon.
-The establishment of AUB Mediterraneo is part of AUB's strategic vision, VITAL 2030, which was approved by the Board of Trustees in June 2020 "to ensure AUB's future success, relevance, and sustainability over the next decade and beyond."
+The American University of Beirut - Mediterraneo in Pafos, Cyprus, is a twin campus of the American University of Beirut (AUB) in Beirut, Lebanon.
+Its establishment advances AUB's strategic vision, VITAL 2030, which was approved by the Board of Trustees in June 2020 "to ensure AUB's future success, relevance, and sustainability over the next decade and beyond."
+It has quickly earned a reputation as an academic hub in the coastal city of Pafos, Cyprus.